 (1) Back Pay.
 Once it has been determined that an awardee has sustained economic loss from a discriminatory employment practice, back pay should be awarded.
-Neither the good faith of the respondent nor the fact that the award is not necessary to ensure future compliance with the Fair Employment Practices Ordinance by the respondent affects a back pay award.
 The issue in determining whether a back pay award is appropriate is whether the awardee was economically injured and requires back pay to be made whole.

 (2) Computation.
 Back pay awards shall be computed to include all earnings and benefits that would be due the awardee but for respondent's unlawful acts or practices.
-The award shall be equal to the difference between what the awardee would have earned from respondent and any interim earnings actually earned during the computation period plus uncompensated lost benefits, less legal deductions due as a result of the award.
+The award shall be equal to the difference between what the awardee would have earned from respondent and any interim earnings actually earned during the computation period plus uncompensated lost benefits and interest, less legal deductions due as a result of the award.

-(a).
-What the awardee would have earned from the respondent shall include the base pay, and any overtime or bonuses that would have been payable during the compensation period.
+(a) What the awardee would have earned from the respondent shall include the base pay, and any overtime or bonuses that would have been payable during the compensation period.
 The rate of pay and hours worked prior to the unlawful practice, or the same for similarly situated employees or replacement employees, should be used to compute the earnings on either an hourly, weekly or monthly basis, as is convenient.

-(b).
-Interim earnings shall include all amounts actually earned by the awardee during the interim period, including overtime pay, bonuses, and part-time employment earnings during the interim period which could not have been earned simultaneously with the desired full-time position.
+(b) Interim earnings shall include all amounts actually earned by the awardee during the interim period, including overtime pay, bonuses, and part-time employment earnings during the interim period which could not have been earned simultaneously with the desired full-time position.
 Unemployment compensation and welfare benefits shall not be considered interim earnings.

-(c).
-Uncompensated benefits shall include any and all benefits that are not otherwise included in sub-section (a) that would have accrued to the awardee or upon the awardee's behalf and all expenses actually incurred by the awardee in order to replace benefits that were lost as a result of respondent's unlawful actions.
+(c) Uncompensated benefits shall include any and all benefits that are not otherwise included in sub-section (a) that would have accrued to the awardee or upon the awardee's behalf and all expenses actually incurred by the awardee in order to replace benefits that were lost as a result of respondent's unlawful actions.

-(i).
+i.
 Benefits that would have accrued to the awardee or upon an awardee's behalf include, but are not limited to, employer contributions to retirement and/or profit sharing funds.
 Where appropriate, contributions may be made to the funds on the awardee's behalf in lieu of a direct payment to the awardee.

-(ii).
+ii.
 Expenses actually incurred to replace lost benefits include, but are not limited to, the purchase of insurance or costs incurred by the awardee which would have been compensated by the respondent or by insurance paid for by the respondent.

-(d).
-Legal deductions due as a result of the award include mandatory contributions, such as FICA, that are actually required by law to be withheld from wages.
+(d) Legal deductions due as a result of the award include mandatory contributions, such as FICA, that are actually required by law to be withheld from wages.
 The amount deducted under this section shall be paid to the appropriate fund on the awardee's behalf.

-(e).
-The compensation period for the calculation of back pay shall commence at the time the unlawful act or practice occurred and shall continue until the date a conciliation agreement is entered pursuant to SMC 14.04.140 or a determination of an appropriate remedy is issued pursuant to SMC 14.04.150.
+(e) The compensation period for the calculation of back pay shall commence at the time the unlawful act or practice occurred and shall continue until the date a conciliation agreement is entered pursuant to SMC 14.04.140 or a determination of an appropriate remedy is issued pursuant to SMC 14.04.150.
 Whenever reinstatement is part of the agreement or remedy, the compensation period shall be computed so as to include consideration of actual reinstatement.
 The compensation period shall not include any period where the awardee's interim earnings, from employment with either the respondent or with another employer, equal or exceed earnings which would have been received from the respondent but for the respondent's unlawful act or practice.

 (3) Special Circumstances Affecting Back Pay Award.